fulcrumgenomics/prymer/docs/overview.md

 Penalty weights for designing internal probes are specified in [`ProbeWeights()`][prymer.primer3.primer3_weights.ProbeWeights].

 The result of a primer design is encapsulated in the [`Primer3Result`][prymer.primer3.primer3.Primer3Result] class.
-It provides the single oligos or primer pairs that were designed, as well as a list of reasons some primers were not returned, for example exceeding the melting temperature threshold, too high GC content, and so on.
+It provides the primers, probes, or primer pairs that were designed, as well as a list of reasons some primers were not returned, for example exceeding the melting temperature threshold, too high GC content, and so on.
 These failures are encapsulated in the [`Primer3Failures`][prymer.primer3.primer3.Primer3Failure] class.